ComePerrot/talos-deburring/README.md

 - training:

 Training with custom parameters.
-This training requires a configuration file to be mount in the apptainer:
+This training requires a configuration file to be mounted in the Apptainer:

 ```bash
 apptainer run --app training_mpc \